 Issues affecting the viability of the craft

-Lack of investment in training by the government: While the IBTC was established by the government in the 1970s, it is now a private college with no funding from the government, which is too reliant on trusts and charities to fund craft training.
+- Lack of investment in training by the government: while the IBTC was established by the government in the 1970s, it is now a private college with no funding from the government, which is too reliant on trusts and charities to fund craft training.

-Lack of investment in training by the sector: The industry doesn’t invest in itself – it wants qualified boatbuilders but does not invest in their training, and boatyards do not subsidise the training of boatbuilders.
+- Lack of investment in training by the sector: the industry doesn’t invest in itself – it wants qualified boatbuilders but does not invest in their training, and boatyards do not subsidise the training of boatbuilders.
 It is this lack of investment that will cause the craft to die.

-Certification of courses: City & Guilds offers a Level 3 qualification in Marine Construction, Systems Engineering and Maintenance (2463) – this is the highest vocational qualification in boatbuilding.
+- Certification of courses: City & Guilds offers a Level 3 qualification in Marine Construction, Systems Engineering and Maintenance (2463) – this is the highest vocational qualification in boatbuilding.
 This is awarded as part of the course at the IBTC, in addition to an IBTC certificate which is industry-recognised, but not government-recognised.
 The IBTC course also includes three months of intense boat joinery, but City and Guilds have said that this is too niche a course to run and so there is no qualification available in it.

-There is more than enough work within the industry, and everyone who has done a boatbuilding course is able to find work if they want to.
+- Transferrable skills: there is more than enough work within the industry, and everyone who has done a boatbuilding course is able to find work if they want to.
 However, there are people who do the course who go on to work in other industries such as furniture-making or design, and also retirees who do the course because they want to spend a year making boats with no intention of going into the industry.

-Raw materials: Some timber has increased in cost.
+- Raw materials: some timber has increased in cost.

 Craftspeople currently known